 - 23. Club Rotation for Pre-Fair and Post-Fair Clean Up: To facilitate pre-fair clean up and set up as well as post-fair clean up and tear down, each club is assigned a specific area.
-If your club completes their assignment, please check with other clubs and Fair Board members on tasks needing completed. - Food Stand and Restrooms Eager Beaver 4-H Club - Swine/Sheep and Poultry/Rabbit Barns Sunflower 4-H Club - 4-H Exhibit Building Solomon Valley 4-H Club - Beef, Bucket Calf and Horse Barns Sumner 4-H Club - 24.
-Club Rotation for Nightly Event Clean-up: To support the Osborne County Fair Board for hosting the county fair, each club is asked to perform a nightly clean-up the evening after or following morning for major events. - Wednesday Car Races Eager Beaver 4-H Club - Thursday Car Races Sumner 4-H Club - Kids Rodeo Solomon Valley 4-H Club - Ranch Rodeo Sunflower 4-H Club - 25.
+If your club completes their assignment, please check with other clubs and Fair Board members on tasks needing completed. - Food Stand and Restrooms Sunflower 4-H Club - Swine/Sheep and Poultry/Rabbit Barns Solomon Valley 4-H Club - 4-H Exhibit Building Sumner 4-H Club - Beef, Bucket Calf and Horse Barns Eager Beaver 4-H Club - 24.
+Club Rotation for Nightly Event Clean-up: To support the Osborne County Fair Board for hosting the county fair, each club is asked to perform a nightly clean-up the evening after or following morning for major events. - Wednesday Car Races Sumner 4-H Club - Thursday Car Races Solomon Valley 4-H Club - Kids Rodeo Sunflower Valley 4-H Club - Ranch Rodeo Eager Beaver 4-H Club - 25.
 Rotating Club Responsibilities To assist with the implementation of the fair's 4-H events and activities, each club is asked to assist Post Rock District staff with the following responsibilities.
 Responsibilities are reviewed each year, and club roles are rotated.
 Contact the Osborne Extension Office for specific details relating to the assigned responsibility. - 4-H Indoor/Outdoor Photo Backdrop: Club will design, assemble and clean-up a photo backdrop inside the 4-H Building as well as outside near the Covered Arena.
 Osborne County 4-H banners are available from the Extension Office to use within the fair-themed display.
 Award and media photos will be taken using these backdrops, so banner visibility when posing all project areas/animals with youth is ideal.
 Also consider weather when assembling.
-Assigned Club: Sumner 4-H Club - 4-H Display in 4-H Building: Club will assist with assembly and clean-up of a booth promoting Osborne County 4-H and Osborne County 4-H clubs.
+Assigned Club: Eager Beaver 4-H Club - 4-H Promotional Display in 4-H Building: Club will assist with assembly and clean-up of a booth promoting Osborne County 4-H and Osborne County 4-H clubs.
 Club will work with Extension Staff.
-Assigned Club: Eager Beaver 4-H Club - 4-H Food Stand Equipment Transfer: Club will assist the Post Rock District staff with transporting food stand equipment stored at the Osborne Extension Office to the fairgrounds prior to pre-fair clean up and back to the office at the conclusion of the fair.
-Assigned Club: Sunflower 4-H Club - 4-H Food Stand Order Receiving: Club will assist the Osborne County Food Stand Manager, Post Rock District staff and Girard's staff with unloading the food order at the food stand prior to opening for business.
-Assigned Club: Solomon Valley 4-H Club
+Assigned Club: Sumner 4-H Club - County 4-H Foods Display Club will assist the Post Rock District staff with the set up of the county 4-H Foods display which includes pictures of all 4-H members with Foods exhibits and recognition of Grand Champions.
+Assigned Club: Solomon Valley 4-H Club - 4-H Food Stand Order Receiving: Club will assist the Osborne County Food Stand Manager, Post Rock District staff and Girard's staff with unloading the food order at the food stand prior to opening for business.
+Assigned Club: Sunflower 4-H Club